 - The train you’re looking for is an NJ Transit train, not an Amtrak train.

-Once you arrive at Penn Sation in New York City, access the NYC subway system or get to a taxi line for a cab to your final destination.
+Once you arrive at Penn Sation in New York City, access the NYC subway system or get to a taxi line for a cab to your final destination, whether you’re staying in Greenwich Village or the Upper West Side.
 Use the signs in the train station to navigate to the subway entrance or above ground to the taxi queue.

 Lastly, when considering travel from Newark to Manhattan by train, think about your luggage.
 The steps above are easily managed with a rolling suitcase or a single bag.
 But traveling with oversized bags or too many bags can make the above steps more of a challenge than they need to be.